Sometimes a song can give you the right words to end a relationship, especially when this breakup comes with a messy mix of emotions.

 I'm pretty sure that about 80% of the songs that we listen to every day are inspired by the many stages of love.
 We shouldn’t be surprised.
 It’s a complex emotion, so of course it had to inspire a whole variety of works, including songs.
 However, one of the most difficult things to explore about love is heartbreak, or more specifically, the moment you realize you don’t love someone anymore.
 First, there’s denial, because how can such a powerful emotion vanish just like that, over time, or with the realization that perhaps it’s better for you and your partner to be apart?
 There’s also the struggle to keep the relationship afloat, to solve any issues between you and your partner, to convince yourself that love can indeed heal and overcome anything.
 But still, there are moments where all those efforts are useless and even harmful, so it’s better to split up.
+But, how to find the right words though?
+Could a breakup song help us out?

 When the moment to break up arrives, you start thinking of the words you’ll say, how you’ll say them, the medium you’ll use, if you’ll tell your partner your reasons to end things, and many other thoughts accompanied by the apparently contradictory mix of sadness and relief.
 All this mess can leave you speechless, but sometimes you can find some inspiration in the words of others, specifically heartfelt songs that develop those feelings so well that you can relate to them.
-So, if you’re going through this difficult moment of ending a relationship because you’ve realized you don’t love them anymore, hopefully these songs will help you find the words to end things in the best way and cope with your feelings.
+So, if you’re going through this difficult moment of ending a relationship because you’ve realized you don’t love them anymore, hopefully these breakup songs will help you find the right words to end a relationship in the best way and help you cope with your feelings.

 “The Thrill Is Gone” – B.B.
 King